 Many of us choose far flung destinations for our holidays, but the beautiful locations on our own doorsteps are often overlooked.
 From the bustling cities of London and Paris, to the quaint villages of the Cotswolds and the many conservation areas, there is something for everyone to enjoy.
 From London, you are never more than a few hours away from some truly fantastic experiences.
-We’re spoilt for choice so we’ve put together our top ten favourite places to help make your choice a little easier;
+We’re spoilt for choice so we’ve put together our top ten favourite day trips to help make your choice a little easier.

-After lunch you’ll be taken to see the White Cliffs of Dover before moving on to Greenwich where the Old Royal Naval College stands to enjoy the fabulous architecture along the waterfront before boarding a Thames River Cruise.
-Sit back and relax whilst enjoying panoramic views of London before disembarking at Embankment Pier.
+The tour then moves onto Canterbury where you’ll take in the magnificent Cathedral, a World Heritage Site.
+Next, it’s time to see the White Cliffs of Dover before moving onto Greenwich, where the Old Royal Naval College stands, to enjoy the fabulous architecture along the waterfront.
+Board a Thames River Cruise here and enjoy spectacular panoramic views of London.

 Where is your dream day trip destination?